argadevidya/RPA-Project-Bank-Loan-Processing-using-RE-framework/README.md

 * Those who are eligible for loan, robot fills data in loan application processing form on bank website for them.
 * If data is valid, bank generates loan id.
 Robot writes this number in excel for each applicant.
 And also updates status of application for other rejected loan applicants in excel.

+## Technical Skills
+The following technical skills are required to understand and modify this project:

+*  UiPath Studio: UiPath Studio is the primary tool used to develop and modify the project.
+A basic understanding of UiPath Studio is necessary to modify the project code.
+*  RE Framework: The project is built on top of UiPath's RE Framework, which is designed to promote reusability, modularity, and maintainability of the code.
+A good understanding of the RE Framework is necessary to modify and extend the project code.
+*  Microsoft Excel: The loan application data is stored in an Excel spreadsheet.
+A basic understanding of Excel is necessary to modify the loan application data.
+*  Email: The project sends email notifications to the applicants regarding the status of their loan application.
+A basic understanding of email systems is necessary to configure and use this feature.

+## Deployment
+  To deploy this project in a production environment, follow these steps:

+ * Modify the Config.xlsx file to include the production environment settings, such as email server details, credentials, etc.
+ * Package the project using UiPath Studio's Package Manager.
+ * Deploy the package to the production environment using UiPath Orchestrator or any other deployment tool.
+ * Schedule the automation process to run at regular intervals using UiPath Orchestrator or any other scheduling tool.
+ * Monitor the automation process using UiPath Orchestrator or any other monitoring tool.

+## Conclusion
+This project demonstrates how UiPath's RE Framework can be used to automate complex business processes such as loan application processing for a bank.
+The project can be easily extended to include additional features such as generating reports, integrating with external systems, and more.
+With proper deployment and monitoring, this project can significantly reduce the time and cost involved in loan application processing for a bank.